jtsang4/caslin/packages/caslin-react/README.md

 ### 1. &lt;Can> component

 The attributes is the same as calling style of [@caslin/feature](https://github.com/wtzeng1/caslin/blob/master/packages/caslin-feature#feature).
-When the checking result is true, the children of the `<Can>` component is rendered.
+When the checking result is true, the children of the `<Can>` component is rendered, you could pass a `fallback` render prop as fallback element.

 ```jsx
 import { Can } from '@caslin/react';